Statistics on Medicines

 The medicinal products market is expressed in wholesale prices, which includes the price of the manufacturer and wholesaler’s mark-up and does not include the VAT.

-Sales to general pharmacies covered 64% (261 million euros) and sales to hospital pharmacies 28% (116 million euros) of total medicinal products market.
-If in previous years the sales to other institutions has covered about 1% (around 4 million euros) of the market, then in 2021 its share was 8% (32 million euros).
-This remarkable change was due to Covid-19 vaccines, which covered 26 million euros of it.
+Sales to general pharmacies covered 64% (293 million euros), sales to hospital pharmacies 28% (122 million euros) of total medicinal products market and sales to other institutions 4% (16 million euros).
+If in previous years the sales to other institutions covered about 1% (around 4 million euros) of the market, then in 2021 and 2022 the share was remarkably higher, mainly due to Covid-19 vaccines, which reached the market.

-The proportion of prescription sales was 87.6% which comparing to over-the-counter sales (11.8%) and hospital package sales (0.6%) covered most of the medicinal products market.
+The proportion of prescription sales was 86.1% which comparing to over-the-counter sales (13.4%) and hospital package sales (0.5%) covered most of the medicinal products market.
 Analysing the turnover by quarters, then usually medicinal products market can be characterized by seasonality: the turnover of prescription medicines is higher in 2nd and 4th quarter (Fig. 2), whilst the sales of over-the-counter medicines increase in 1st and 4th quarter (Fig 3).
 Year 2020 was exeptional due to Covid-19 crisis.
 Due to that, the turnover was unexpectedly high in first quarter just before the lockdown and was unusually low in the second quarter.
 Nevertheless, the situation stabilised in the second half of 2020.
 During 2021 the normal seasonal trend continued and for the 4th quarter the medicinal products market reached its highest level.
+During 2022 the pharmaceutical market remained at a high level.

 Medicinal product market share and drug consumption

-Based on ATC classification the greatest market share of medicines belonged to antineoplastic and immunomodulating agents (22%) and antiinfectives for systemic use (19%), of which one third were Covid-19 vaccines.
-Alimentary tract and metabolism medicines as well as blood and blood forming organs covered 10.5% of total market share.
-These four ATC groups covered 62% of total market share of medicines (Fig. 4).
+Based on ATC classification the greatest market share of medicines belonged to antineoplastic and immunomodulating agents (23%) and antiinfectives for systemic use (14%), of which one fifth were Covid-19 vaccines.
+Alimentary tract and metabolism medicines covered 12% and blood and blood forming organs 11% of total market share.
+These four ATC groups covered 60% of total market share of medicines (Fig. 4).

 DDD/1000/day describes often population drug consumption better than turnover which can be quite unstable, for example new generic drugs that come to market affect prices greatly or the fact that some medicines are remarkably expensive, i.e. antineoplastic and immunomodulating agents, antiviral medicines.